in the Studio.

 I suppose that my “arts education” began in College, at Elmhurst College (now University.)
-I’d painted a couple of things, in oil, while in High School, and they were “ok-ish,” but then… Art class.
+I’d painted a couple of things in oil while in High School, and they were “ok-ish,” but then… Art class.

 The very first thing we were asked to do was to paint a portrait from a live model.
 Being me, I painted her on plexiglass, and mounted the plexiglass on a box full of twinkling lights.